csc-training/parallel-prog/mpi/docs/08-non-blocking-communication.md

   : `status`{.output}
     : status of the completed communication, see `MPI_Recv`

-A call to `MPI_WAIT` returns when the operation identified by request is complete
+A call to `MPI_Wait` returns when the operation identified by request is complete

 # Wait for non-blocking operations